-It is going to be about defects and also few remaining topics that will mark the completion of Test execution phase of the STLC.
+It is going to be about defects and also a few remaining topics that will mark the completion of the Test Execution phase of the STLC.

-In the previous article, while Test Execution was going on, we encountered a situation where the expected result of test case was not met.
-Also, we identified some unexpected behavior during exploratory testing.
+In the previous article, while Test Execution was going on, we encountered a situation where the expected result of the test case was not met.
+Also, we identified some unexpected behavior during Exploratory Testing.

 What happens when we encounter these deviations?